THEOplayer/documentation/faq/14-how-to-know-when-livestream-is-playing.md

-# How to know whether a live stream is playing?
+# How to know whether a live stream is playing

 The question is related to knowing if a stream is live or on-demand.